Vistas de página en total

 Damián Francis

-Beyond theories, myths, and beliefs about effective approaches, methods, and techniques applied for developing communicative competence in a foreign language, attitude is an aspect that has to be taken into account.
-The teaching of English and French is included in the curriculum of the Dominican Republic, but when students finish their studies, they do not develop the expected competence in those languages.
-Besides factors, such as motivation, exposure, interaction, and methodology, attitude also determines the success of learning the target language.
+Beyond theories, myths, and beliefs about effective approaches, methods, and techniques used to develop communicative competence in a foreign language, attitude is a factor that must be taken into account.
+The teaching of English and French is included in the curriculum of the Dominican Republic; however, when students complete their studies, many do not develop the expected level of competence in these languages.
+Besides factors such as motivation, exposure, interaction, and methodology, attitude also determines the success of learning a target language.

-According to Oroujlou, and Vahedi (2011), attitude is a set of beliefs that individuals have toward an object.
-These beliefs determine likes and dislikes.
-When it comes to foreign language teaching and learning, attitude plays an important role in order to accomplish the goal of communicating ideas in the target language.
-A lot of language experts believe that the negative attitude problem is only on students’ side, but the fact is that educators, coordinators, and school principals' attitudes interfere in students learning.
+According to Oroujlou and Vahedi (2011), attitude is a set of beliefs that individuals hold toward an object.
+These beliefs determine their likes and dislikes.
+When it comes to foreign language teaching and learning, attitude plays an important role in achieving the goal of communicating ideas in the target language.
+Many language experts believe that the problem of negative attitudes exists only among students; however, the fact is that the attitudes of educators, coordinators, and school principals also influence students' language learning.

-In those schools where the principals have a traditional mindset, the most important for students is to learn the four subjects taken into account for the standard test they take when finishing secondary school (Spanish, Mathematics, Social Studies, and Science).
-That is the reason why those directors do not do anything in favor of supporting foreign language teachers for them to improve their teaching practice.
-The school principal is the person in charge of leading the school, they have to make sure all the policies get carried out.
-If they have an attitude with foreign languages, so it will not be possible for students to achieve the goal established in the curriculum concerning English and French.
-Some principals view foreign languages as a simple subject, not as a language in which students should develop the capacity to use for listening, speaking, reading, and writing.
+In schools where principals have a traditional mindset, the priority is for students to master the four subjects included in the national standardized examination taken at the end of secondary school (Spanish, Mathematics, Social Studies, and Science).
+For this reason, some principals do little to support foreign language teachers in improving their teaching practice.
+School principals are responsible for leading their schools and ensuring that educational policies are implemented.
+If they have a negative attitude toward foreign languages, it will be difficult for students to achieve the goals established in the curriculum for English and French.
+Some principals view foreign languages as merely another school subject rather than as languages that students should develop the ability to use for listening, speaking, reading, and writing.

-In the case of the students, their attitude toward language learning is the consequence of the attitude their teachers have.
-When foreign language teachers get together in a meeting, they tend to say that is difficult to develop communicative competence on their students because they do not show any interest in the class.
-This lack of interest mostly has to do with what teachers do in the classroom for motivating their students to fall in love with the language, “so to speak”.
-Incredibly, students have a negative attitude toward foreign languages because their teachers do not take into consideration their interests and needs, they do not make their classes attractive and the worst of all is that in some cases, educators tend to underestimate students’ capacity for learning the target language.
+In the case of students, their attitude toward language learning is often influenced by the attitudes of their teachers.
+During professional meetings, foreign language teachers frequently say that it is difficult to develop students' communicative competence because the students show little interest in learning.
+However, this lack of interest is often related to what teachers do in the classroom to motivate students and help them fall in love with the language, so to speak.
+Unfortunately, many students develop a negative attitude toward foreign languages because their teachers fail to consider their interests and needs, do not make their classes engaging, and, worst of all, sometimes underestimate their students' ability to learn the target language.

-A high percentage of foreign language educators believe that most of the public school students will not be able to learn the target language because they think that their negative attitude toward the target language is innate, but it is just a myth.
-According to Oroujlou, and Vahedi (2011), in their study about motivation and attitude and their influence on effective language learning, the negative attitude in students may be modified because it is acquired, not innate.
+A high percentage of foreign language educators believe that most public school students will never be able to learn the target language because they assume that students' negative attitude is innate.
+However, this is simply a myth.
+According to Oroujlou and Vahedi (2011), in their study on motivation, attitude, and their influence on effective language learning, students' negative attitudes can be changed because they are acquired rather than innate.

-Ortega (2013) explains that the negative attitude toward language learning might be due to it makes no sense for students to focus their attention on that.
-It is quite difficult to understand how in a developing country, students could think that learning a foreign language, especially English, makes no sense, considering the importance it has for professional growth and as a source for making their living.
+Ortega (2013) explains that a negative attitude toward language learning may arise because students perceive it as something that lacks relevance or meaning in their lives.
+It is difficult to understand how, in a developing country, students could believe that learning a foreign language—especially English—is unimportant, considering its value for professional development and as a means of earning a living.

-From my viewpoint, students fail in their attempt to learn a foreign language in public and private schools because they have a negative attitude due to the lack of motivation and conditions for developing communicative competence in those learning centers.
-This is the consequence of a wrong mindset developed by school principals, coordinators and foreign language educators.
+From my viewpoint, students in both public and private schools often fail in their attempts to learn a foreign language because they develop a negative attitude resulting from a lack of motivation and inadequate conditions for developing communicative competence.
+This situation is largely the consequence of a misguided mindset held by some school principals, coordinators, and foreign language educators.